Existence of dicritical singularities of Levi-flat hypersurfaces and holomorphic foliations: Applications of Theorem

 It is easy to check that $R(x,y,z)=\frac{y^3-3x^2z}{3x^3}$ is a rational first integral for $\mc{F}$. \end{proof} An \textit{algebraizable singularity} is a germ of a singular holomorphic foliation which can be defined in some appropriated local chart by a differential equation with algebraic coefficients.
 It is proved in \cite{genzmer} the existence of countable many classes of saddle-node singularities which are not algebraizable.
-Recently Casale \cite{casale} considered \textit{simple dicritical singularities}, these singularities corresponds to singularities of holomorphic foliations that after one blow-up appear a unique leaf tangent to the exceptional divisor with tangent order one.
-He show that a simple dicritical singularity with meromorphic first integral is algebraizable (cf. \cite[Theorem 1]{casale}). \begin{theorem}[Casale] If $\mathcal{F}$ is a simple dicritical foliation of $(\mathbb{C}^2,0)$ with a meromorphic first integral then there exist an algebraic surface $S$, a rational function $H$ on $S$ and a point $p\in S$ such that $\mathcal{F}$ is biholomorphic to the foliation given level curves of $H$ in a neighborhood of $p$. \end{theorem} Similarly, our aim is give a result of algebraization of singularities for real-analytic Levi-flat hypersurfaces in complex surfaces. \begin{corollary} Let $\mc{F}$ be a holomorphic foliation on a compact surface $X$ tangent to an irreducible real-analytic Levi-flat hypersurface $M \subset X$ such that $\sing(\mc{F})\subset M$.
+In \cite{casale}, Casale studied \textit{simple dicritical singularities}, these singularities are those that become nonsingular after one blow-up and such that a unique leaf is tangent to the exceptional divisor with tangency order of one.
+He show that a simple dicritical singularity with meromorphic first integral is algebraizable (cf. \cite[Theorem 1]{casale}). \begin{theorem}[Casale] If $\mathcal{F}$ is a simple dicritical foliation at $0\in\mathbb{C}^2$ with a meromorphic first integral then there exist an algebraic surface $S$, a rational function $H$ on $S$ and a point $p\in S$ such that $\mathcal{F}$ is biholomorphic to the foliation given by the level curves of $H$ in a neighborhood of $p$. \end{theorem} Similarly, our aim is give a result of algebraization of singularities for real-analytic Levi-flat hypersurfaces in compact complex manifolds of complex dimension two. \begin{corollary} Let $\mc{F}$ be a holomorphic foliation on a compact complex manifold $X$ of complex dimension two tangent to an irreducible real-analytic Levi-flat hypersurface $M \subset X$ such that $\sing(\mc{F})\subset M$.
 Suppose that $c^2_1(N_{\mc{F}})>0$ and $\mc{F}$ has only a unique simple dicritical singularity $p\in X$.
-Then there exists an algebraic surface $V$, a rational function $H$ on $V$ and a point $q\in V$ such that the germ of $M$ at $p$ is biholomorphic to a semi-algebraic Levi-flat hypersurface $M'\subset V$ in a neighborhood of $q$. \end{corollary} \begin{proof} Since $p\in X$ is the unique singularity of $\mc{F}$, we have $\mc{F}$ has a non-constant meromorphic first integral in a neighborhood of $p$ by Theorem \ref{main_theorem}.
-Then it is follows from Theorem \ref{Casale_theorem} that there exist an algebraic surface $V$, a rational function $H$ on $V$ and a point $q\in V$ such that $\mc{F}$ is biholomorphic to the foliation given level curves of $H$ in a neighborhood of $q$.
-According to \cite[Lemma 5.2]{lebl}, there exists real-algebraic Levi-flat hypersurface $N\subset V$ such that $M$ is biholomorphic conjugated to a subset $M'\subset N$.
-Thus $M'$ is semi-algebraic. \end{proof}
+Then there exists an algebraic surface $V$, a rational function $H$ on $V$ and a point $q\in V$ such that the germ of $M$ at $p$ is biholomorphic to a semialgebraic Levi-flat hypersurface $M'\subset V$ in a neighborhood of $q$. \end{corollary} \begin{proof} Since $p\in X$ is the unique singularity of $\mc{F}$, we have $\mc{F}$ has a non-constant meromorphic first integral in a neighborhood of $p$ by Theorem \ref{main_theorem}.
+Then it is follows from Theorem \ref{Casale_theorem} that there exist an algebraic surface $V$, a rational function $H$ on $V$ and a point $q\in V$ such that $\mc{F}$ is biholomorphic to the foliation given by level curves of $H$ in a neighborhood of $q$.
+According to \cite[Lemma 5.2]{lebl}, there exists a real-algebraic subvariety Levi-flat $N\subset V$ (of real dimension three) such that $M$ is biholomorphic to a subset $M'\subset N$.
+Thus $M'$ is semialgebraic. \end{proof}